karaolos9/COMP0254cw1/README.md

 - The **first account** is the admin.

 # Step 3: Deploy the Smart Contracts
-To deploy the contracts to the local testnet, run:
+To deploy the contracts to the local testnet, run the commands below in a **second terminal**:
 ```sh
 npx hardhat run scripts/deploy.ts --network localhost
 ```